emmercm/www/src/blog/the-concept-of-deployments.md

 A lot of this depends on your organization.
 Some organizations release many times a day, some once a day, some once a week, some once a sprint, or even some once a quarter.
 It really depends on your type of software, the clients' needs, and your business model.

 But I'm a big fan of deploy early, deploy often.
 The [GitHub Flow](http://scottchacon.com/2011/08/31/github-flow.html) was designed around making deployments easy and reliable enough that any developer can deploy with confidence.
-It defines "when" as immediately after merging code into a deployable branch (`master`, `staging`, etc.).
+It defines "when" as immediately after merging code into a deployable branch (`master`, `develop`, `staging`, etc.).
 This does three things:

 - It lets you catch smaller bugs earlier rather than larger bugs later.
 If you keep the amount of code you're merging smaller you reduce your risks.
 - It enforces individual responsibility.
 If the merged code isn't deployed immediately it's left as a possible time bomb for the next person.
 There may be known risks with the code that only the authors know about and can monitor for.